All Episodes

 Now, Doug Ross writes that the second and most troubling aspect of the refusal to issue cross-border authority is who issued it.

-The military order not to initiate action, saving our men in Benghazi was issued by the president's advisor, Valerie Jarrett, and this is what they're trying to say is a phony scandal.
+The military order not to initiate action, saving our men in Benghazi, was issued by the president's advisor, Valerie Jarrett.

 Now, if this is true, it would certainly explain, ladies and gentlemen, all of the serial lies and the cover-ups and the obfuscation and all of the efforts that were made to distract people's attention from this.

-Five o'clock, he tells Panetta and whoever else, we were originally told that Hillary was Secretary of State, so he was there too, and you guys handle it.
+5 o'clock, he tells Panetta and whoever else, we were originally told that Hillary was Secretary of State, she was there too, and that you guys handle it.

 I'm off.